douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * anstataŭ - instead of
 * anstataŭe - alternatively
 * anstataŭi - to replace
-* anstataŭigi - to replace
+* anstataŭigi - to replace; to substitute
-* anstataŭigo - replacement
+* anstataŭigo - replacement; substitution
 * antaŭ - before; in front of
 * antaŭa - previous
 * antaŭagordi - to preset